CDNMBioinformatics/RPDR/README.md

     - Naming list items is only imporant if Group_Info = TRUE
   - Individial_Info: Return existence of medication, total prescriptions, first and last dates of prescription, all sorted prescription dates, the name and count of the most common specific prescription
   - Group_Info: Group multiple medications together and return information on existence, total prescription dates, first and last dates of prescription, ordered dates of prescriptions, the most common prescription type (ex Med1) and count, the most common specific prescription and count
-    - note multiple different diagnoses are on the same date, only 1 date is listed
+    - note if multiple different medications are on the same date, only 1 date is listed
     - note it is possible that the most common specifc prescription is not from the most common prescription group (see most common prescription for individual if you want that info from the most common group)
   - merged_group_name: If included, create merged info based on all medication groups
   - Daily_Dose_Info: Can calculate and add daily dose information based on available dosage/frequency information